jonahschlie/mini-gpt/README.md

 <br>

 ###### classical_ngram/main.py
-In the classical_ngram/main.py script, we focused on three main tasks.
-First, we evaluated how perplexity changes for different n‑gram sizes and varying numbers of Byte Pair Encoding (BPE) merges.
-Second, using a fixed BPE merge size (k = 1000), we optimized interpolation weights for n‑gram sizes greater than one to achieve the best balance between different context lengths.
+In the classical_ngram/main.py script, I focused on three main tasks.
+First, I evaluated how perplexity changes for different n‑gram sizes and varying numbers of Byte Pair Encoding (BPE) merges.
+Second, using a fixed BPE merge size (k = 1000), I optimized interpolation weights for n‑gram sizes greater than one to achieve the best balance between different context lengths.
-Finally, we used one of the interpolation‑optimized models to generate text sequences based on a given context, ensuring that the generation respects the chosen n‑gram size.
+Finally, I used one of the interpolation‑optimized models to generate text sequences based on a given context, ensuring that the generation respects the chosen n‑gram size.

 1. **Perplexity Evaluation of different BPE merges for different N-gram sizes:** <br>